BYUCS452F2020/computer-builder/README.md

 1. Research price and specs of computer components and categorize them into categories that users will be interested in. (cheap, fast, etc.)
 2. Choose the No-SQL database type that will fulfill the issue of large amounts of usage.
-3. Implement the MVP.
+3. Implement the MVP/More priorities to follow.

 ###Finishing Note

-This project really is going to take a lot of working together to solve this, thus a lot of what I have provided is subject to change and it can be simplified more if this is too complex.
-I may have expressed the idea, but those who want to join need to be ready to voice their opinions.
+This project really is going to take a lot of working together to solve this, thus a lot of what I have provided is subject to change and it can be simplified more if this does become too complex.
+I may have expressed the idea, but those who want to join need to be ready to voice their opinions and you can add your own feedback.